 Each call focuses on a specific aspect of balancing mentorship and managing your operation.

-Mentoring is different from being an employer in several essential ways.
-Some mentoring skills are natural for each of us while others will be a stretch; determining your incoming strengths and stretches helps you know what sort of apprentice will work for you.
-Creating an accurate apprenticeship description that is both appealing and realistic about the ups and downs of regenerative agriculture is the other foundation for an effective and enjoyable mentoring experience.
-We’ll discuss mentoring skills to hone, and share ways to describe work schedules, location, isolation, and other factors, to be sure your description will appeal to the applicants you most want to attract.
+Mentoring differs from being an employer in key ways.
+How do you know if it’s right for you?
+What are you excited to teach?
+The answers to these and other questions will help you write an apprenticeship description that is both appealing and realistic about the ups and downs of regenerative agriculture on your site.
+We’ll discuss ways to describe work schedules, location, isolation, and other factors to be sure your description will appeal to the applicants you most want to attract.

-How do you sort through written applications?
-We will share strategies for tackling the pile of applications, and templates for responses to applicants who you would like to interview and those you will decline.
+A strong evaluation process begins before you read a single application.
+Creating your review process in advance ensures you’ll read for relevant experience as well as for potential in less-experienced applicants.
+We will share strategies for tackling the pile of applications, evaluation templates, and sample email responses to applicants who you would like to interview and those you will decline.

-How can you best interview to reveal the skill level, motivation and aptitude of an applicant and determine if they are right for your operation?
+Design an interview process that will reveal the skill level, motivation and aptitude of applicants and determine if they are right for your operation.
 We’ll share great questions that lead to thorough responses regarding experience and motivation.
 What questions can’t be asked, for legal reasons?
 How do you find out what you most need to know?
 And how do you select your finalists?
-We’ll discuss all this as well as conducting both phone/video and on-site interviews.
+We’ll discuss all this as well as suggestions on conducting both phone/video and on-site interviews.

 You’ve chosen your apprentice and are preparing for their arrival.
 How do you set clear expectations of job responsibilities, days off, work schedules, team meetings, and your workplace culture?
 Writing an apprenticeship agreement, creating a skills list, and setting clear boundaries at the beginning can support a successful apprenticeship.